1290 Omodo Tasso (1245est - 1309)

 1867 Chancelor Otto von Bismarckoccupies the city of Frankfurt

-forces Maximilian Karl, the 6th Prince von Thurn & Taxis
+and forces Maximilian Karl, the 6th Prince von Thurn & Taxis

 to hand over the Thurn & Taxis Post to the State of Prussia.